Deva-Dharshini2007/CSA1751/README.md

   i.
 If neighbor is not in Visited then:

-  Add neighbor to Visited.
+ 7. Add neighbor to Visited.

-  Enqueue neighbor into Q.
+ 8. Enqueue neighbor into Q.
   ii.
 End If
   d.
 End For

- End While
+ 9.End While

- End BFS
+ 10.End BFS

    **DFS ALGORITHM**